sghelichkhani/sghelichkhani.github.io/content/_index.md

-### Welcome to my homepage!
-I am Sia Ghelichkhan, and this is where I showcase my projects and research.
-Here, you will find resources for students to follow along with my research projects, as well as my posts about various topics I am passionate about.
-Additionally, you can learn more about me and my work.
+Hi!
+I'm Sia Ghelichkhan, and welcome to my corner of the internet!
+This is where I share my research adventures and projects.
+You'll find resources to follow along with what I'm working on, plus my thoughts on topics I'm genuinely excited about.
+Feel free to poke around and get to know me and my work better!